-- A more efficient IT operation: - Lower software development, support, and maintenance costs - Increased portability of applications - Improved interoperability and easier system and network management

-- Improved ability to address critical enterprise-wide issues, such as security - Easier upgrade and exchange of system components - Better return on existing investment, reduced risk for future investment: - Reduced complexity in IT infrastructure - Maximum return on investment in existing IT infrastructure - The flexibility to make, buy, or out-source IT solutions - Reduced risk overall in new investment, and the costs of IT ownership - Faster, simpler, and cheaper procurement: - Buying decisions are simpler, because the information governing procurement is readily available in a coherent plan. - The procurement process is faster, maximizing procurement speed and flexibility without sacrificing architectural coherence. - The ability to procure heterogeneous, multi-vendor open systems.
+- Lower change management costs - More flexible workforce - Improved business productivity - A more efficient IT operation: - Lower software development, support, and maintenance costs - Increased portability of applications - Improved interoperability and easier system and network management - Improved ability to address critical enterprise-wide issues, such as security - Easier upgrade and exchange of system components - Better return on existing investment, reduced risk for future investment: - Reduced complexity in the business and IT - Maximum return on investment in existing business and IT infrastructure - The flexibility to make, buy, or out-source business and IT solutions - Reduced risk overall in new investments and their costs of ownership - Faster, simpler, and cheaper procurement: - Simpler buying decisions, because the information governing procurement is readily available in a coherent plan - Faster procurement process, maximizing procurement speed and flexibility without sacrificing architectural coherence - The ability to procure heterogeneous, multi-vendor open systems - The ability to secure more economic capabilities

 Ultimately, the benefits of enterprise architecture derive from the better planning, earlier visibility, and more informed designs that result when it is introduced.

 [Source: Simon Townson, Why Does Enterprise Architecture Matter?]